 Germanic Culture Courses

-Students have the option to select one, two or all three of the following culture courses.
+Students have the option to select one or two of the following culture courses.

 German 61A: Berlin (5 units)